konansul/taskb/README.md

 ## Overview

 This is a comprehensive Streamlit implementation of the AI-powered dashboard generator that transforms CSV/Excel data into intelligent visualizations using Google Gemini AI.
+The main improvement in this version is the addition of user authentication, a user details panel, and my files system where users can see previously uploaded csv files directly in the application.
+This has been done through local database via PostgreSQL.

 ## Features